ignacy/labels/README.md

 ## Labels

 Github doesn't send notifications when labels get changed on a PR.
 Sometimes this is a problem.
-IF your workflow depends on it you can use labels to send periodic notifications to Slack channel with the information about current PR status.
+If your workflow depends on it you can use labels to send periodic notifications to Slack channel with the information about current PR status.